xkhoir/Lenovo-310-14ISK-Hackintosh-EFI-OpenCore/README.md

 # Lenovo-310-14ISK-Hackintosh-EFI-OpenCore

-Don't try this EFI in different lenovo model !!!
-(Only Lenovo Ideapad 310 14ISK) Do With Your Own Risk !!!
+**Don't try this EFI in different lenovo model !!!** (Only Lenovo Ideapad 310 14ISK) **Do With Your Own Risk !!!**

-Not recommended for older bios versions (you have to upgrade bios or make your own DSDT with SSDTTime)
+**Not recommended for older bios versions !!!**, if you are not in the same bios version as this readme, you can use everything in the EFI folder **except** the **ACPI** folder. may cause the Hackintosh not boot properly. **(The latest version is mentioned below)**

-If you've got same Laptop model and already upgraded to lastest bios you can just simply use the EFI folder posted above.
+If you've got **same Laptop model and already upgraded to lastest bios** you can just simply use the EFI folder posted above, and just replace the platforminfo in the config.plist with this [Guide](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/skylake.html#platforminfo)

+In everything on this [README.md](xkhoir/Lenovo-310-14ISK-Hackintosh-EFI-OpenCore/README.md), refers to the [Dortania Guide](https://dortania.github.io/getting-started/).

 Sorry for my bad english :)